R.E. sales (and lending) are high-stress professions! That’s why agents and MLOs get “paid the big bucks”.

 Stay focused on the best outcome for your client, and if canceling the transaction is in their best interest, do so.

-At that point, the other agent immediately back-peddled and said, “My client REALLY wants the property!”
+The other agent immediately back-peddled at that point and said, “My client REALLY wants the property!”

-Although the buyer and the seller are not particularly happy with each other, the other agent & you’re now working as a team to close the deal
+Although the buyer and the seller are not particularly happy with each other, the other agent and you are now working as a team to close the deal